Congratulations! You successfully passed the VIPKID interview (not yet? click here for that post…). So what’s next?! To the VIPKID Mock Class you go!

 Objectives / Target Sentences.
 You know that spreadsheet VIPKID sent you about the student’s prior knowledge and learning objectives?
 Read it.
 Know it.
 Your goal is to get your “student” to use those exact target words and sentences as many times as possible.
 Repetition is key for learning a new language/word/phrase so don’t be afraid to have them repeat it.
 A lot.
 This also helps you to achieve a better teacher/student talking ratio…speaking of which…

-The 70/30 Rule.
-Your student should be doing about 70% of the talking and you should be doing about 30% of the talking.
-Yes, this is more difficult for the lower level students.
+The 50/50 or 70/30 Rule.
+Your intermediate/advanced student should be doing about 70% of the talking and you should be doing about 30% of the talking.
+Yes, this is more difficult for the lower level students so it is more of a 50/50 goal.
 You can achieve this by focusing on reaaaally reducing your incidental language and reaaaallly pushing repetition of the target sentences/phrases/words.

 Everything else your interviewer mentioned!
 You should have received a rubric from your interviewer.
 What areas did you lack in?
 What areas did you receive high scores in?
 Keep being awesome in those high areas and keep practicing those other areas.